-- You must have the required funds, expertise, and other resources to use the E-rate purchase effectively, such as: - End user computers or hardware - Must have reasonable plans to fully utilize all internal connections for which you are requesting discounts (e.g., 2-year plan to get computers for all network drops) - Software or apps to run on the computers - Staff trained on how to use the technology. - Is there sufficient electrical capacity? - Can the applicant maintain all of the equipment?
+- Check applicant's certification that they have them. - Are there end user computers? - Must have reasonable plans to fully utilize all internal connections for which you are requesting discounts (e.g., 2-year plan to get computers for all network drops) - Do they have software to run on the computers? - Staff trained on how to use the technology? - Is there sufficient electrical capacity? - Can the applicant maintain all of the equipment?